Battleship BitterBeer type

 Step 3: Bottle

-Bottle the brew with a priming rate of 4g per litre (1 carbonation drop per 750ml bottle).
+Prime at a reduced rate of 4g per litre (1 carbonation drop per 740ml bottle) and secure the caps.

 Step 4: Enjoy

-Expect the alcohol content to be around 5.6% ABV.
+Expect the alcohol content to be approximately 5.6% ABV.